Parameswara of Malacca: Reign in Malacca

 After the foundation of the new settlement in Malacca, Parameswara initiated the development of the place and ordered his men to cultivate the lands with banana, sugar cane, yam and other crops for food.
 Taking the advantage of the harbour that is protected by a hill and sheltered ships well from the danger of strong tides, Parameswara laid the foundation of a trading port by building the storage and market facilities to serve as a meeting point to exchange goods.
 The indigenous inhabitants of Malacca and the strait, the Orang Laut, who were variously known as the loyal servants of Malay rulers since the time of Singapura and Srivijaya and ferocious pirates, were said to have been employed by Parameswara to patrol the adjacent seas, to repel other petty pirates, and to direct traders to their Malay overlords' port.

 Within years, news about Malacca becoming a centre of trade and commerce began to spread all over the eastern part of the world and reached as far as China.
 The Yongle Emperor of the Ming dynasty, who reigned from 1402 till 1424, sent his envoy known as Yin Qing to Malacca in 1405.
 Yin Qing's visit opened the way for the establishment of friendly relations between Malacca and China.
-Chinese merchants began calling at the port of Malacca, joining other foreign traders notably the Javanese, Indians, Chinese, and Burmese who came to establish their trading bases and settle in Malacca, soaring its population to almost 20.000 settlers from various region during the end of Parameswara's reign.
+Chinese merchants began calling at the port of Malacca, joining other foreign traders notably the Javanese, Indians, Chinese, and Burmese who came to establish their trading bases and settle in Malacca, increasing its population to almost 2000 settlers from various region during the end of Parameswara's reign.

 In 1411, Parameswara, his wife, his son, and a royal party of 540 from his royal guards left for China with Admiral Zheng He to pay homage to the Yongle Ming Emperor.
 Yongle praised Parameswara and acknowledged him as the rightful ruler of Malacca.
 He then presented Parameswara with a seal, silk and a yellow umbrella as symbols of royalty and also a letter appointing Parameswara as the ruler of Malacca.
 Malacca was then recognised as a kingdom by the Emperor of China.
 The envoy returned to Malacca together with a fleet led by Zheng He.

 The Chinese chronicles mention that in 1414, the son of the first ruler of Malacca visited Ming China to inform them that his father had died.
 It is generally believed that he was buried on top of a hill at Tanjung Tuan (also known as Cape Rachado), adjacent of the modern-day district of Port Dickson.
 Parameswara was succeeded by his son, Megat Iskandar Shah who in turn ruled Malacca until 1424.
-There is an unverified claim that Parameswara had been buried at the Bukit Larangan Park, Singapore.
+There is an unverified claim that Parameswara had been buried at the Keramat Iskandar Shah at Bukit Larangan Park, Singapore.